alvinwan/timefhuman/README.md

     direction: Direction = Direction.next

     # Always return datetime objects.
 If no date, use now.date().
 If no time, use midnight.
+    # If timedelta, add it to the current datetime.
     infer_datetimes: bool = True

     # The 'current' datetime, used if infer_datetimes is True.
 Defaults to datetime.now().